holly948/raincitybikecrew.com/pages/discord-info.md

 ## Turn off all direct messages from this Discord channel

-Right click on the button for this discord or click the top drop-down menu and select "privacy settings" and you'll have the options to turn off or on direct messages from users in this discord.
-This won't turn off messages from users in this discord that you have added as friends - to turn messages off from them also you can remove them as a friend
+Right click on the button for this discord or click the top drop-down menu and select "privacy settings" and you'll have the options to turn off or turn on direct messages from users in this discord.
+This won't turn off messages from users in this discord that you have added as friends - to turn messages off from them also you can remove them as a friend.

 {% include components/section-end.njk %}